-FC2 patents have been issued by the United States, Europe, Canada, Australia, South Africa, The People's Republic of China, Japan, Mexico and the African Regional Intellectual Property Organization (ARIPO), which includes Botswana, Gambia, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Sierra Leone, Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
-Further, the European patent for FC2 has been validated in the following countries: Austria, Belgium, Bulgaria, Switzerland, Republic of Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hungary, Ireland, Italy, Luxembourg, Monaco, Netherlands, Portugal, Romania, Sweden, Slovenia, Slovakia, and Turkey.
+FC2 patents have been issued by the United States, Europe, Canada, Australia, South Africa, the People's Republic of China, Japan, Mexico, Brazil and the African Regional Intellectual Property Organization (ARIPO), which includes Botswana, Gambia, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Sierra Leone, Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
+Further, the European patent for that product has been validated in the following countries: Austria, Belgium, Bulgaria, Switzerland, Republic of Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hungary, Ireland, Italy, Luxembourg, Monaco, Netherlands, Portugal, Romania, Sweden, Slovenia, Slovakia, and Turkey.
 The patents cover the key aspects of FC2, including its overall design and manufacturing process.
-The patents expire from 2023 through 2024.In addition, patent applications for FC2 are pending in a number of other countries around the world.
-There can be no assurance that pending patent applications.
+The patents have expiration dates in 2023 and 2024.
+In addition, a patent application for that product is pending in India.
+There can be no assurance that any pending patent application provides the Company with protection against copycat products during the pendency of the application.

-The Company has the registered trademark "FC2 Female Condom" in the United States.
-Furthermore, the Company has filed applications or secured registrations in 40 countries or jurisdictions around the world to protect the various names and symbols used in marketing FC2.
+The Company has a registration for the trademark "FC2 Female Condom" in the United States.
+Furthermore, the Company has filed applications or secured registrations in 40 countries or jurisdictions around the world to protect the various names and symbols used in marketing the FC2 product.
 These encompass 14 different trademarks, including "femidom", "femy", "Reality" and others.
-In addition, the experience that has been gained through years of manufacturing the FC Female Condoms (FC1 and FC2) has allowed the Company to develop trade secrets and know-how, including certain proprietary production technologies that further protects its competitive position.
+In addition, the experience that has been gained through years of manufacturing its Female Condoms has allowed the Company to develop trade secrets and know-how, including certain proprietary production technologies that further protects its competitive position.